LukasMFR/svg-to-png/README.md

 - `-h, --help`: Display the help menu and exit.
 - `-f, --file FILENAME`: Specify the SVG file to convert.
 - `-H, --height HEIGHT`: Optional.
-Specify the height of the output image in pixels (default is 3200).
+Specify the height of the output image in pixels (default is 3200 if no width is specified).
+- `-w, --width WIDTH`: Optional.
+Specify the width of the output image in pixels.
+If specified, height will adjust automatically to maintain aspect ratio unless also specified.
 - `--set-dpi`: Optional.
 Append this flag to set the DPI to 600 in the PNG file's metadata using ImageMagick.
 - `-v, --version`: Display the script version and exit.